danielnjoo/hackamherst_workshops/dadbot/README.md

     "id": "<PSID>"
   },
   "message": {
-    "text": "hello, world!"
+    "text": "hey!!!"
   }
 }' "https://graph.facebook.com/v2.6/me/messages?access_token=<PAGE_ACCESS_TOKEN>"
 ```

-which is the [official Facebook API](https://developers.facebook.com/docs/messenger-platform/reference/send-api/) method — cURL is a command line tool that allows us access HTTP methods...

-we can just write:
+which is the [official Facebook API](https://developers.facebook.com/docs/messenger-platform/reference/send-api/) method — cURL is a command line tool that allows us access HTTP methods — but look at how we don't even have to add a recipient id, or PSID, `bootbot` does it all for us, we can just write:

 ```
-chat.say('something');
+chat.say('hey!!!');
 ```

 which will allow our bot to respond to messages.
 Awesome.